CollectiveAccessProject/HINTImageViewer/README.md

 	<div id="viewerContainer" style="width: 800px; height: 800px;"></div>

-To use the annotation and measurement features, enabled file downloads and change other behavior see the options list below.
+To use the annotation and measurement features, enable file downloads and change other behavior see the options list below.

 Keyboard shortcuts
 ------------------